-Tokyo Metropolitan University provides a tutoring system for international students in their first year of enrollment at the university.
+Tokyo Metropolitan University provides a one-on-one tutoring system for first-year eligible international students.
 When studying side by side with Japanese students, international students may face various difficulties including language problems.
 Under this system, tutors assist international students with their studies and provide help with and advice on learning Japanese and the practical and psychological aspects of living in Japan.
 As a general rule, tutors are graduate students (sometimes themselves international students), whose studies are related to the majors of the students they tutor, and who are selected based on their professors’ recommendations.
 Students may act as tutors for a maximum of 16 hours per month.
-This means an average of two or three hours, once or twice a week.
+This means an average of one or two hours, once or twice a week.
 As a rule tutoring sessions are held on campus, and cannot take place when the university is not operating (Sundays, national holidays, and long vacations.)
-Students who tutor international students are paid a fixed stipend per quarter.
+Students who tutor international students are paid a fixed stipend per semester.

 Support for tutors